Leafwing-Studios/fop-rules/docs/character-options/species/fae.md

 |  5   | The changes that are sweeping our lands.   |
 |  6   | The way forward.                           |

 **Chilly Reproach:** You gain access to the Chilly Reproach power.
-As a minor action, make a Presence attack against a creature within 30 feet, applying one stack of chilled if you hit.
+As a minor action, make a Presence attack against a creature within 6 tiles, applying one stack of chilled if you hit.

 **Ceremony of the Tranquil Snow:** As a downtime activity, you may perform the Ceremony of the Tranquil Snow.
 All party members (including yourself) have advantage on Insight skill checks made before the end of your next rest.